ElasticMint/website/drafts/too-many-tests.md

 For years, companies and developers have talked about how great TDD is and sometimes about their struggles with it.
 The simple truth is though, that many developers have no idea what it really is!

 I first became interested in tests after working on a project which wasn't as successful as we all hoped.
 Despite it being greenfield development, parts of the code quickly became very complicated as they were poorly structured.
-We spent days (literally) testing and retesting as bugs were fixed and then new ones inadvertenly introduced.
+We spent days (literally) testing and retesting as bugs were fixed and then new ones inadvertently introduced.

 I remember the excitement of realising I could test classes by injecting the dependencies as interfaces.
 Suddenly it became easy to have loosely-coupled testable code.
-As more and more people started doing this code quality improved, functionality became more reliable, and I no longer had to spend large amounts of time doing manual testing.
+As more and more people started doing this, code quality improved, functionality became more reliable, and I no longer had to spend large amounts of time doing manual testing.

 However, in spite of the articles I read about about TDD, I found I could never really do it.
 Occassionally I would start with the tests when I needed to write an algorithm, but generally I found it easier to write the tests afterwards to confirm my code did what I expected it to do.